 Newcomers may notice that the Town's water pressure seems lower than in other locales, but this is normal for our gravity-fed system.
 The Water Department maintains a connection to the Bellevue Water Utility, which is designed to activate automatically in an emergency, ensuring that no residence is left without water if the Water Department is out of service for any reason.

-The Water Department is operated by a resident volunteer, who supervises the operation and maintenance of the water-distribution system and works with the Town Council to fund that effort.
-He is assisted by a contractor, who acts as the Water Superintendent handling routine maintenance, installing new water-service connections, collecting water samples for testing, and performing special projects as needed.
+The Water Department is supervised by a resident volunteer who oversees the operation and maintenance of the water-distribution system and reports to the Town Council.
+The Water Supervisor is assisted by a contractor, who acts as the Water Superintendent handling routine maintenance, installing new water-service connections, collecting water samples for testing, and performing special projects as needed.

 Each year, the Water Department prepares a Water Quality Report that is mailed to each residence.
 This report, also known as the Consumer Confidence Report, provides users with a "snapshot" of the quality of the water provided by the Water Department.
 The report summarizes the water source, contaminants detected over the previous year (if any), and a discussion of of those contaminants.
-Click on one of the following to view the report for the corresponding year.
+Please visit the Water Quality Report page to view the current report.

 Frequently Asked Questions